 - Use of computing resources and facilities to send abusive or obscene correspondence;

-- Use of computing resources and facilities in a manner that interferes with normal operation of the institutional computing system;
+- Use of computing resources and facilities in a manner that interferes with normal operation of the Northeast State Community College computing system;

-- Use of computing resources and facilities to interfere with the work of another student, faculty member, or institutional official;
+- Use of computing resources and facilities to interfere with the work of another student, faculty member, or Northeast State Community College official; or

 - Unauthorized peer-to-peer file sharing.